 Whether you’re coming from the brand perspective, you’re a blogger, or you’re a working publicist, it’s imperative to understand the basic principles of influencer collaborations.
 Brands are dedicating budget towards influencer marketing and as a PR professional, guiding the strategy can become your responsibility.

 Case in point: nail polish company Formula X created a #ColorCurators campaign.
 They launched the series with Song of Style; specifically tapping into influencers to create their own colors.
 Something Navy was featured in TRESemmé’s NYFW TV commercials, and Chiara is Pantene’s newest ambassador.
+Remember when suddenly every single blogger and editor was spotted with the same, candy-colored lip balm ball?
+Check out the strategy that eos lip balm employed to drive awareness and demand quickly. has done with influencers.
 Welcome today’s celebrity: the blogger.

 Trend reports show that brands are dedicating budget to influencer marketing and for the right reasons.
 Bloggers can move the needle.
 From sales, web traffic, or growing social following, bloggers can be a catalyst for brand recognition and buzz.